oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The property CVSS v2 (`cvss_v2`) holding a CVSS v2.0 value abiding by the schema at [https://www.first.org/cvss/cvss-v2.0.json](https://www.first.org/cvss/cvss-v2.0.json).

-The property CVSS v3 (`cvss_v3`) holding a CVSS v3.x value abiding by one of the schemes at [https://www.first.org/cvss/cvss-v3.0.json](https://www.first.org/cvss/cvss-v3.0.json) or [https://www.first.org/cvss/cvss-v3.1.json](https://www.first.org/cvss/cvss-v3.1.json).
+The property CVSS v3 (`cvss_v3`) holding a CVSS v3.x value abiding by one of the schemas at [https://www.first.org/cvss/cvss-v3.0.json](https://www.first.org/cvss/cvss-v3.0.json) or [https://www.first.org/cvss/cvss-v3.1.json](https://www.first.org/cvss/cvss-v3.1.json).

 Product IDs (`products`) of value type `products_t` with 1 or more items indicates for which products the given scores apply.

-##### 3.2.3.1.13 Vulnerabilities Property - Threats
+#### 3.2.3.13 Vulnerabilities Property - Threats

 List of threats (`threats`) of value type `array` with 1 or more items of `object` type representing Threats contains information about a vulnerability that can change with time.